bobbingwide/oik-block/README.md

 - oik-batch

+## What's been disabled in v0.3.0
+oik-block no longer displays the Editor selection meta box.
+Therefore oik-block can no longer be used to help you form Gutenberg compatibility opinions.

+The following functionality still exists.
+It's just not called.

+- It contains logic to evaluate Gutenberg's compatibility with site contents.
+- It forms opinions at multiple levels and applies these to help you decide which editor is the safest to use for the content and context.
+- These opinions are displayed in the Preferred Editor meta box.

 ## Screenshots
 1.

 ## Upgrade Notice
+# 0.3.0
+No longer displays the Editor selection meta box.

 # 0.2.0
 Upgrade to have the Preferred Editor meta box only displayed in the Classic editor.